 To make local calls, we recommend getting a local SIM card.
 They are cheap (~$5).There are many booths around Riobamba that you can use to make international calls if you would prefer to keep your SIM card - they are about 18 - 25 cents per minute to the US.
 There are a couple of places in Riobamba that let you make calls over the Internet (VOIP).
 These are usually cheaper.
 You won't have trouble finding Internet access in Riobamba.
 There are many Internet cafes across the city.
-Host families may or may not have Internet access.
+Host families have Internet access.

 What should I bring to wear for clinic and hospital work?

 Bring a white coat, two sets of scrubs, 2-3 sets of casual business attire and closed toed shoes for rounds.
 Capri pants are not recommended for rounds in the hospital.

 Do you provide a reference from past participants?

 We can provide many references from past participants on request.
 Please email Dr. Jorge Duchicela for contact information.

 I can get a taxi from Quito to Riobamba for $70 and a bus for $4.
 Why does transportation through Cachamsi cost more than this?

 Please see the Transportation section for a more complete explanation, but it comes down to safety of drivers and students, and flexibility of availability.
 We know our drivers and the way they put safety of our students first, for example, not passing on curves.
 We encourage students to tell us if they think our drivers are being safe, so we can make them better.

 Do I need a visa to participate?

 No. Only a passport is needed.
 However, if you wish to stay more than 3 months, you must request an extension from the Ecuadorian government.
 Participants have stayed up to 6 months in the past without any issues.